thatkookooguy/neil-personal-site/docs/neils-city-site-v1/mood-board.md

 - The approach to the bathhouse at dusk
 - The boiler room with Kamaji (industrial warmth)
 - The train over water (peaceful, contemplative movement)
+- **The bathhouse at night** — thousands of glowing windows against the dark sky, lanterns creating warm pools of light, the magical contrast of warm interiors against cool night air

 ---